ehmatthes/django-simple-deploy/README.md

 If you haven't already done so, make an account on the platform you want to use, and install the appropriate CLI:

 - For Heroku deployments, install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).
-- For Azure deployments, install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
+- For Platform.sh deployments, install the [Platform.sh CLI](https://docs.platform.sh/development/cli.html).

 ### Use Git